plone/documentation/manage/deploying/front-end/nginx.rst

     mv parts/nginx-build/ parts/nginx-build-old # Make sure full rebuild is done bin/buildout install nginx-build

 See that it compiles without errors.
-Here is the line of compiling sticky:
+Here is the line for compiling sticky:

 .. code-block:: console